~a 1 (i·)a verb, intransitive

 send ‹s.th., s.o.›

 Awisi pine peini angede ovene ai-akasi i-ka.
-Many thanks for the email you sent to me.
+Many thanks for the email you sent me.

 ~akawo (i·)akawo verb, transitive